 Overview of Fenwick Tower

-An ideal Halifax trip includes top things to do in Halifax like Halifax Public Gardens, Halifax Citadel National Historic Site Of Canada, Maritime Museum Of The Atlantic, Canadian Museum Of Immigration At Pier 21 and Halifax Waterfront Boardwalk.
+Fenwick Tower is not one of the most important things to do in Halifax like Halifax Public Gardens, Halifax Citadel National Historic Site Of Canada, Maritime Museum Of The Atlantic, Canadian Museum Of Immigration At Pier 21 and Halifax Waterfront Boardwalk.

 More about Halifax